-Excursions: For all other excursions you will be given notice 3 weeks prior to the excursion and the Parent/Carer consent form must be signed and returned to us.
-Parent/grandparents/carers are most welcome to attend to assist with supervision, 3:1 ratio child: adult is required to attend excursions.
+Excursions: For all other excursions you will be given notice 2 weeks prior to the excursion and the Parent/Carer consent form must be signed and returned to us.
+Parent/grandparents/carers are most welcome to attend to assist with supervision, 1:11 ratio child: adult is required to attend excursions, however 3-4 educators will attend and volunteers.